aserto-dev/aserto-idp/README.md

 ```
 aserto-idp exec --from json --to aserto -c PATH_TO_CONFIG
 ```
-Note that if json or aserto plugin are not on the system, using this command, they will be automaticaly downloaded.
+Note that if json or aserto plugins are not on the system, using this command, they will be automatically downloaded.
 Also if there is a newer version of either one of the plugins used, the following message will be prompted:
 ```
 A new version '0.0.12' of the plugin 'json' is available
 ```